kubernetes/sig-release/release-team/role-handbooks/release-notes/README.md

 #### Github Workflow to Detect Common Release Note Issues

-- yaml linter to block invalid yaml merging in from manually edited release notes
+- YAML linter to block invalid yaml merging in from manually edited release notes.
+If suggestions are commited that have invalid yaml, the krel tool will not be able to be run on the next release until the error is fixed in a separate pr.
+See [example PR](https://github.com/kubernetes/sig-release/pull/2446) from the 1.30 release that unblocked the `v1.30.0-alpha.3` release.
-- spell check based on dictionary of common Kubernetes terms
+- Spell check based on dictionary of common Kubernetes terms.
-- check for correct punctuation in release notes
+- Check for correct punctuation in release notes.
-- check for incorrect tense in release notes
+- Check for incorrect tense in release notes.
+- Look into using [Vale.sh](https://vale.sh/) or the [Valve GitHub action](https://github.com/errata-ai/vale) to add editorial checks to the release notes PR

+Some initial work has been done in [this GitHub workflow](https://github.com/npolshakova/sig-release/blob/npolshak/workflow/.github/workflows/release-notes-checker.yaml) to introduce checks for common issues in release notes.
+Here is an [example run of the workflow](https://github.com/rudrakshkarpe/sig-release/actions/runs/8073807523/job/22058097731) for the 1.30.0-alpha2 release.
+This is a good starting point for further improvements.

 #### Release Notes tool to automatically process language